Ashs-3D-Studio/klipper-cura-object-script/README.md

 ```

 ### 🔁 Important:
-If you uploaded your G-code **before enabling `enable_object_processing`**, you must re-upload it to allow Moonraker to reprocess the object list.
+- If you uploaded your G-code **before enabling `enable_object_processing`**, you must re-upload it to allow Moonraker to reprocess the object list.
+- The scripts filename **must match** the scripts classname for it to become visible in Cura.
+The classname is currently `KlipperMarlinCancelExcludeObject`.
 ---

 ## 🖨️ Printing & Cancelling Objects